Studying online

 Description

-The focus of this unit is on developing the students understanding of the societal and legislative expectations concerning professional conduct and the responsibilities involved in providing services as a registered psychologist.
-This unit trains students in the ethical and regulatory landscape (including the National Practice Standards for the Mental Health Workforce, the National Law for Health Practitioners, Code of Ethics and associated guidelines published by the Australian Psychological Society).
-We investigate the role played by professional associations (such as the Australian Psychological Society) and regulators (such as the College of Organisational Psychologists) in maintaining integrity and public trust in the psychology profession.
-We also deal with contemporary issues of interest to the profession of I/O psychology and to the professionals working within it.
-Students will develop understanding of their responsibilities, and how these differ, when working as a practitioner with individuals, groups and organisations.
-We will develop skills in working at each of these levels which will include learning how to identify and provide support to individuals experiencing common mental health issues in the workplace.
+The focus of this unit is on developing student understanding of the societal and legislative expectations relating to the provision of services as a registered psychologist.
+This unit develops student awareness of the ethical and regulatory landscape (including the National Practice Standards for the Mental Health Workforce, the National Law for Health Practitioners, the Code of Conduct (Psychology Board of Australia), and Code of Ethics and associated guidelines published by the Australian Psychological Society).
+This unit investigates the role played by professional associations (such as the Australian Psychological Society, Society of Industrial & Organisational Psychologists of Australia) and regulators (such as the Psychology Board of Australia) in maintaining integrity and public trust in the psychology profession.
+This unit will address contemporary issues and challenges in the profession of I/O psychology.
+Students will develop their understanding of their responsibilities when working as a practitioner with individuals, groups and organisations.
+Students will develop awareness in culturally responsive practice, cross-cultural competence, and working effectively in multi-disciplinary teams.
+Students will learn how to identify and provide support to individuals experiencing common mental health issues in the workplace.
 This unit is a pre-requisite and preparation unit to enable students to commence their placement pathway.

 Credit